SyncfusionExamples/how-to-get-cell-value-before-loading-the-grid-in-winforms-datagrid/README.md

     var record = this.sfDataGrid1.View.Records[this.sfDataGrid1.TableControl.ResolveToRecordIndex(this.sfDataGrid1.CurrentCell.RowIndex)];
     var currentCellValue = this.sfDataGrid1.View.GetPropertyAccessProvider().GetValue((record as RecordEntry).Data, "OrderID");
     MessageBox.Show("CurrentCell value = " + currentCellValue.ToString());
 }

 ```

+Take a moment to peruse the [WinForms DataGrid - Selection](https://help.syncfusion.com/windowsforms/datagrid/selection) documentation, where you can find about selection, with code examples.

 ## Requirements to run the demo